OCA/server-tools/letsencrypt/README.rst

 After installation, trigger the cronjob `Update letsencrypt certificates` and watch your log for messages.

-This addon depends on ``openssl`` binary and ``acme_tiny`` and ``IPy`` python modules.
+This addon depends on the ``openssl`` binary and the ``acme_tiny`` and ``IPy`` python modules.

-For installing OpenSSL binary you can use you distro package manager.
-For Debian and Ubuntu would be:
+For installing the OpenSSL binary you can use your distro package manager.
+For Debian and Ubuntu, that would be:

     sudo apt-get install openssl

-For installing ACME-Tiny python module you can use PIP package manager:
+For installing the ACME-Tiny python module, use the PIP package manager:

     sudo pip install acme-tiny

-For installing ACME-Tiny python module you can use PIP package manager:
+For installing the IPy python module, use the PIP package manager:

     sudo pip install IPy